What is Google Ads: Pay-Per-Click Marketing Explained for Contractors

 When people jump on Google they’re looking for *something* specific.

 This could be a new kitchen, new turf, or a new driveway.
 Whatever it is, their search has intent.
-This means they’re actively looking for a home improvement business to help them out.
+This means they’re actively looking for a contractor, trade or home improvement business to help them out.

 Your potential customers are literally spelling out what they want in the form of keywords – and you can create ads on Google that appear when people search for those keywords, aka Google Ads.
 Even better, you only pay when your ads get clicked so there’s less wasted spend, and more interested prospects ending up on your website.